Perilon/sp2015.11-731/hw2/README.md

+---Eliminating various punctuation

-Used cnakos' code as a base, added a delta parameter option and some function words.
+---Used cnakos' code as a base, added a delta parameter option and some function words.
 Defined what outputs 0 a little more broadly.

 There are three Python programs here (`-h` for usage):